- Read More

 - Redness of the skin is common.
 No bruising is found.

 The toe box of the shoe is the semi-circle that covers and protects the toes.
-A rubber toe box prevents the release of perspiration.
-A rubber toe box also contributes to an increase in temperature inside the shoe.
-This causes excessive perspiration and creates an inhospitable environment for the skin.
-We grew up and grew out of the rubber sneakers, but guess what?
+A rubber toe box contributes to an increase in temperature inside the shoe and inhibits the release of perspiration in the shoe.
+The increased heat and excessive perspiration creates an inhospitable environment for the skin.
 Most shoes have a toe box to stiffen the shoe and promote the durability of the shoes.
-As a result, we see toe box problems in a host of other shoes including work boots (especially safety shoes), clogs, oxfords, and others.
+As a result, we see toe box problems in a host of shoes including work boots (especially safety shoes), clogs, oxfords, and others.
 Simply reach into the shoe and feel for the materials that make up the toe box.

 Causes and contributing factors